 - max.
 4mm

-After the film holder had arrived, I looked for a box with dimensions not smaller and not much bigger than the Valoi 135 film holder (~14 × 9 cm).
+Most photographers beginning with camera-scanning start off with a light tablet or large video light.
+Due to their size, these devices emit a lot of light where it actually is not needed, so they must be masked off.
+My approach is to enclose a small light source in a box on which the film holder can work as a lid.
+So after the film holder had arrived, I looked for a box with dimensions not smaller and not much bigger than the Valoi 35mm film holder (~14 × 9 cm).
 It was important to me that the box not be much larger, because a larger box would require a support plate as a box lid.
 Because I only had lightweight foam boards (Kapa-Fix, Kapa-Line) on hand, my fear was that during digitizing any pressure from above on the foam boards could ruin the focussing.

 - Outer dimensions